-Given that large parts of our day-to-day lives are spent indoors, it’s more important than ever to provide applications that help us to find our way once we are inside large complex buildings.
+Given that large parts of our day-to-day lives are spent indoors, it’s more important than ever to provide applications that help us to find our way once we are inside large complex buildings - such as our office, university campus or hospital.

 Another benefit of our indoor mapping platform is that it gives you a base on which to visualize data.
 It can be integrated with third-party applications, such as alarm systems or systems for smart building management.
 It can also be integrated with Facilities Management Systems (FMS) to make sure that building data is automatically kept up-to-date.